 To learn more about the program and class times, call (985)-898-3780.

 This phase is offered in conjunction with the Northshore YMCA to graduating Phase II patients.
 This is a self-pay program that requires physicians order.

 Cardiac Rehab host free community classes on topics early warning signs of a heart attack, preparing for a cardiac emergency, risk factors for heart disease, benefits of exercise, nutrition for a healthy heart, weight management, medications, and stress management.
-Classes focus on the following topics: introduction to cardiac anatomy, healthy nutrition, cardiac risk factors, pharmacology and the benefits of exercise.

 The free classes are held every other month at the Paul D. Cordes Outpatient Pavilion in Conference Room 2.
 Click here for more information and a schedule.